shoui520/shoui520.github.io/docs/vn-linux.md

 Now go back to [Visual Novel Guide](https://learnjapanese.moe/vn/#playing-visual-novels-to-learn-japanese) to learn how to use Textractor, it works perfectly under Wine.
 Also consider adding Textractor to Lutris for quick access.

 ## Linux: Troubleshooting

+### Glitchy videos

+If you experience videos breaking in some way like playing upside-down, try running them in the prefix from before installing wmp10.

+As video support in Wine varies greatly, there's no real silver bullet solution that works for everything.
+Make sure to experiment - some VNs work fine without Windows Media Player but others won't (e.g. Yuzusoft VNs like *Sanoba Witch* will skip without it).

+Though that's less likely, LAVFilters might also play a factor in some cases - if something goes wrong run `wine control` and try uninstalling it.

 ### Shift-JIS